dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 - `bool CanExecute(object arg)`
 - `event EventHandler CanExecuteChanged`

 The viewmodel can define properties of type `ICommand`.
-You can then bind these properties to the `Command` property of each `Button` or other element, or perhaps a custom view that implements this interface.
-You can optionally set the `CommandParameter` property to identify individual `Button` objects (or other elements) that are bound to this viewmodel property.
-Internally, the `Button` calls the `Execute` method whenever the user taps the `Button`, passing to the `Execute` method its `CommandParameter`.
+You can then bind these properties to the `Command` property of each <xref:Microsoft.Maui.Controls.Button> or other element, or perhaps a custom view that implements this interface.
+You can optionally set the `CommandParameter` property to identify individual <xref:Microsoft.Maui.Controls.Button> objects (or other elements) that are bound to this viewmodel property.
+Internally, the <xref:Microsoft.Maui.Controls.Button> calls the `Execute` method whenever the user taps the <xref:Microsoft.Maui.Controls.Button>, passing to the `Execute` method its `CommandParameter`.

-The `CanExecute` method and `CanExecuteChanged` event are used for cases where a `Button` tap might be currently invalid, in which case the `Button` should disable itself.
-The `Button` calls `CanExecute` when the `Command` property is first set and whenever the `CanExecuteChanged` event is raised.
-If `CanExecute` returns `false`, the `Button` disables itself and doesn’t generate `Execute` calls.
+The `CanExecute` method and `CanExecuteChanged` event are used for cases where a <xref:Microsoft.Maui.Controls.Button> tap might be currently invalid, in which case the <xref:Microsoft.Maui.Controls.Button> should disable itself.
+The <xref:Microsoft.Maui.Controls.Button> calls `CanExecute` when the `Command` property is first set and whenever the `CanExecuteChanged` event is raised.
+If `CanExecute` returns `false`, the <xref:Microsoft.Maui.Controls.Button> disables itself and doesn’t generate `Execute` calls.

 You can use the `Command` or `Command<T>` class included in .NET MAUI to implement the `ICommand` interface.
 These two classes define several constructors plus a `ChangeCanExecute` method that the viewmodel can call to force the `Command` object to raise the `CanExecuteChanged` event.